The Machine Stops and the Mediated World

 The Book

 The Machine Stops first appeared in 1909, before broadcast television, commercial computing, social media, smartphones, or machine-learning platforms.
 WIRED's publication-history note identifies the original venue as the November issue of The Oxford and Cambridge Review and describes the work as a long short story or novella of more than 12,000 words.
-Project Gutenberg's record for The Eternal Moment and Other Stories lists the 1928 Harcourt, Brace edition and places The Machine Stops first in the contents.
-A current Penguin English Library volume, The Machine Stops and Other Stories, was published by Penguin Classics in 2024 at 224 pages.
+Project Gutenberg's record for The Eternal Moment and Other Stories lists the 1928 Harcourt, Brace edition, places The Machine Stops first in the contents, and records the text as public domain in the United States.
+A current Penguin English Library volume, The Machine Stops and Other Stories, was published by Penguin Classics on April 4, 2024, with ISBN 9780241652572 and 224 pages.

 The premise is simple.
 Humanity lives in standardized underground rooms.
 A global Machine supplies air, food, music, information, lectures, travel, communication, and comfort.
 Vashti, a respected lecturer, is content inside this system.
 Her son Kuno wants direct experience: distance measured by walking, knowledge gained by encountering the surface, relationship not reduced to mediated contact.
 The conflict is not merely mother against son.
 It is formatted life against unformatted reality.